PartnersInBiz/exhibit/README.md

 To rotate on the vertical axis, use the `,` and `.` keys.

-All of these navigational functions, plus the ability to rotate the camera between looking upward and downward, are available in the module on the bottom left of the editor screen.
+All of these navigational functions are available in the module on the bottom left of the editor screen.

+#### Useful viewing tools

+When editing an exhibit, the walls may obstruct your view.
+Click the button to the left of the `forward` button in the navigation module, and the walls will become shorter.

+When left-clicking items within the exhibit, as to delete them, you may find it difficult to select a specific item.
+To solve this issue, click the button to the right of the `forward` button in the navigation module, and the grid will disappear.
+This allows you to have more control over your input (sometimes the program will think you're clicking the grid instead of an item, so nothing will happen).

 #### Creating rooms